 The mosque, which was converted into a Christian cathedral in the 13th century, boasts an artfully crafted decoration, countless pillars like rows of palm trees, a Renaissance-style bell tower, white marble details, Byzantine-style mosaics, and other eye-popping features.

 Monasterio de Piedra, Zaragoza

 Nature lovers seeking an outdoor adventure in Spain can’t miss the chance to visit Monasterio de Piedra (Stone Monastery).
-Located in the Iberian System mountain range, near Zaragoza, this lush natural park is home to a collection of sparkling waterfalls, and dreamy rock formations, a garden, a mirror lake, and an otherworldly monastery with more than 800 years of history.
+Located in the Iberian System mountain range, near Zaragoza, this lush natural park is home to a collection of sparkling waterfalls, dreamy rock formations, a garden, a mirror lake, and an otherworldly monastery with more than 800 years of history.

 Palma Cathedral, Palma de Mallorca